Sweekrit-B/tcg-klonit/README.md

 - Medical database operations (queries, inserts)
 - Retail database operations (queries, schema retrieval)
 - Error handling and edge cases

-#### Adding New Tests

-When adding new tests:

-1. Choose the appropriate test class or create a new one if needed
-2. Follow the existing pattern of using `unittest.mock` for database operations
-3. Add proper docstrings and comments
-4. Ensure all edge cases are covered

 #### Test Notes